sceli/bookkeeper/README.md

 # Bookkeeper

-An accounting program that works with an SQL database.
+An accounting program that works with PostgreSQL database.

 The program has: